 In the world of remote work I have found that my laptop screen does not have enough real-estate.
 I need at least a second high resolution screen which can hold “my work” while the laptop screen is used for video conferencing.
 At home I use a 27 inch 4K display mounted right above my laptop which works quite well.

-When working remotely in a space that doesn’t have walls and doors I find myself distracted and not able to focus fully on the people in the virtual meeting.
-Using earbuds/headphones can lessen this need, but I find myself very self conscience in these situations which impacts my ability to focus, be present, and focus on the people I am meeting with.
+When working remotely in a space that doesn’t have walls and door that separate me from others I find myself distracted and not able to focus fully on the people in the virtual meeting.
+Using earbuds/headphones can lessen this need, but I find myself very self conscience in these situations which impacts my ability to be present, and focus on the people I am meeting with.
 I learned of the article “The invisibility cloak illusion: People (incorrectly) believe they observe others more than others observe them” from a Hidden Brain podcast which reinforced my concerns of doing private things in public spaces.
 My solution now is to only book locations which proves me with a work space that gives me walls and a door between me and other people.

 I value community.
 Regularly moving locations can make forming and maintaining community very challenging.
 I keep in contact with my closest friends with weekly “walking” phone calls.
 We have found talking while we walk in our neighborhoods or nearby parks works better than zoom calls.
 I think this is because zoom calls require us to process visual signals which is taxing, but the fidelity isn’t good enough to get useful signal.